Hampton Roads Stands with Immigrants - Community Event in Norfolk

 Last Sunday, on March 23rd, over 150 members of the community, both immigrants and allies, gathered at Luna Maya in Norfolk to show solidarity with newcomers and stand against the unprecedented attacks on the rights and safety of our immigrant neighbors.
 This event was organized by RISC (the Refugee & Immigrant Solidarity Coalition) in collaboration with the Virginia Coalition of Latino Organizations as well as the Latinx Law Students Association and the Immigration Law and Service Society at William & Mary Law School.
 Several advocates and community leaders gave presentations during the event.

-Then, law students belonging to the Latinx Law Students Association and the Immigration Law and Service Society gave a ‘Know Your Rights’ presentation explaining what to do if someone is approached by ICE at their home or in public, and what rights we all have as people living in the U.S. The students also showed examples of valid warrants signed by a judge which allow ICE to enter a home and DHS administrative warrants which do not give ICE legal authority to enter your home.
+Law students belonging to the Latinx Law Students Association and the Immigration Law and Service Society gave a ‘Know Your Rights’ presentation explaining what to do if someone is approached by ICE at their home or in public, and what rights we all have as people living in the U.S. The students also showed examples of valid warrants signed by a judge which allow ICE to enter a home and DHS administrative warrants which do not give ICE legal authority to enter your home.
 Additionally, the presenters talked about what immigrants should do to prepare for emergencies.
 This information is crucial for both immigrants and non-immigrants who were encouraged to share this information on to immigrant friends, family, neighbors, or co-workers.

 Attendees then heard from Millie, a local immigration paralegal and indigenous Guatemalan.
 She gave a presentation outlining the constitutional rights that immigrant advocates have, including the freedom of speech, freedom from retaliation, the right to film ICE agents, and the right to remain silent.
 She also explained what to do if you are arrested as a protester, and other legal considerations for people to stay safe while advocating for the immigrant community, such as keeping a safe distance from ICE operations and not encouraging people to run.
 Lastly, she talked about what advocates can do when ICE raids target the local community; she mentioned her personal experience with ICE raids in Mississippi that devastated the community.